Who We Are:

 PROTECTING OUR WATER and LAND RESOURCES

 Environmental/Agricultural Education Program: provides educational workshops, seminars and online outreach to local citizens in areas such as land management, watershed management and protection, wild life management, sustainable agriculture, environmental protection and stewardship and water and natural resource conservation.

-Through our "Water ~ Protect Each Drop" program we concentrate on water shed issues and on water conservation and stewardship through online education and workshops.
+Through our Watershed Protection program we concentrate on water shed issues and on water conservation and stewardship through online education (Water~Protect Each Drop) and workshops.